 The bill S. 702 aims to amend various sections of the South Carolina Code of Laws to enhance the definitions and legal framework surrounding domestic violence, particularly focusing on "coercive control" and "dating relationships."
-It expands the definition of "household member" to include individuals currently or formerly in a dating relationship, and introduces specific definitions for "dating relationship" and "coercive control."
-The bill also makes it unlawful for individuals to engage in coercive control over their household members and includes harassment, stalking, and coercive control as grounds for divorce.
+It expands the definition of "household member" to include individuals currently or formerly in a dating relationship.
+Additionally, it introduces the definitions of "dating relationship" and "coercive control," the latter being described as a pattern of behavior that unreasonably interferes with a person's free will and personal liberty.
+The bill also makes it unlawful for individuals to engage in coercive control over their household members.

 Statutes affected: 12/10/2025: 16-25-10, 16-25-20, 20-3-10, 20-4-20, 63-15-240